 It felt good coming back, but alcohol and drugs got the better of him.
-He and his partner decided to move back to California, where he got a decent job.
+He and his partner decided to move back to California, where he earned a decent job.

 Still in the same bad habit, “I did all kinds of things I hadn’t done before, I continued to decline in my sin and do more grievous things… If I could just try these other things, I would be happy,” or so he thought.

 He was never at peace.
 Guilt and anxiety filled his heart and mind.
-He became so sick with drugs and alcohol, dehydration set in.
+He became so sick with drugs and alcohol that dehydration set in.
 He spent New Year’s Eve in the hospital.
 He was released days after, but his pneumonia caught up with him.

 Back at the hospital, the Doctor said he had the worst case of double pneumonia.
 David was massively dehydrated and could have died hours ago.

 As he lay in the hospital, his heart filled with gratefulness.
-At the same time, he was thinking about sex that he’s eager to go back to once he’s well.
+At the same time, he was thinking about sex, to which he’s eager to return once he’s well.
 After recovery, he was back at it again.